Tickets are still available. Here’s how to attend the Tour is you don’t have them yet!

 A custom kitchen table built from reclaimed wood from the old garage door is integral to the experience of the house as it can easily be wheeled out onto the deck.
 This deck has been constructed of the same beautiful Asian hardwood as the kitchen floor increasing the sense of this indoor-outdoor space as being one large contiguous area.
 Modern detailing with a respect to the history of this house is seen throughout.

-Sitting on top of the hill with Pacific Ocean to the west, Batiquitos Lagoon to the north and Mountain views to the south and east the compound has 360 views and features an introverted courtyard, the L-shaped main building and ADU over a two-car garage.
+Leucadia, a beach town within Encinitas, is a Mecca for surfers and artists.
+Sitting on top of a hill with the Pacific Ocean to the west, Batiquitos Lagoon to the north, and Mountain views to the south and east, this compound has astonishing 360° views.
+With an introverted courtyard, the L-shaped main building and Attached Dwelling Unit (ADU) both take advantage of the natural scenery.

 This 1950s tract house in the Bay Park neighborhood of San Diego has been entirely reimagined with an artistic nod to mid-century modern design.
 As renovators, Duende DNC continues to enrich its project portfolio producing work that is sensitive to the materials and details of the original house while instilling more timeless space design, detailing and architectural integrity throughout.